 Writing is the most fun you can have alone without a spoon and a bowl of cake mix.
 It allows you not only to escape from things, but also to confront them in unusual ways.
-Real life is great, but it can also be a confusing, occasionally daunting thing.
+Real life is great, but it can also be a confusing and daunting thing.
 I spend most of my time bewildered and scratching my head, and when I write I get to relax and take control – until my characters start doing their own thing, at least, but that’s all part of the fun.

-In particular, I love using otherworldly settings and unconventional characters to explore bravery, self-discovery, and the endless quirks that make up our real lives.
+In particular, I love using otherworldly settings and unconventional characters to explore bravery, self-discovery, and the endless quirks that make up our lives.